python/cpython/Doc/howto/descriptor.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The descriptor protocol is simple and offers exciting possibilities.
-Several use cases are so common that they have been prepackaged into builtin tools.
+Several use cases are so common that they have been prepackaged into built-in tools.
 Properties, bound methods, static methods, and class methods are all based on the descriptor protocol.